min69u/Reforestation/README.md

-## My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.